SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector.md

 #### Step 2: Deploy an AWS Security Hub app collector

-The **AWS Security Hub App collector** transforms the received events and sends them to Sumo Logic.
-The AWS Security Hub App displays the results in pre-defined visual dashboards for you to analyze.
+The **AWS Security Hub app collector** transforms the received events and sends them to Sumo Logic.
+The AWS Security Hub app displays the results in pre-defined visual dashboards for you to analyze.

 To deploy an AWS Security Hub app collector:
 1. Open a browser window and enter the following URL: [https://serverlessrepo.aws.amazon.com/applications](https://serverlessrepo.aws.amazon.com/applications)